 Will our efforts make a difference?
 Will yours?
 We think they will, which is why we’ve been practicing the above ever since we began hosting guests in the Arctic.
 It’s part of our lifestyle now.

-Will polar bears become extinct if the sea ice melts completely, or will they adapt and evolve, learning how to hunt efficiently and socialize on land.
+Will polar bears become extinct if the sea ice melts completely, or will they adapt and evolve, learning how to hunt efficiently and socialize on land?
 That’s a decision nature will have to make.

-It’s good for mankind.
+It’s good for all of us.